yodaqua/zato-apitest/docs/steps/step_then_i_store_path_under_name_with_default.md

     When the URL is invoked

-    Then I store "/hmm" from response under "my-variable", default "in-case-it-doesnt-exist'
+    Then I store "/hmm" from response under "my-variable", default "in-case-it-doesnt-exist"

 Scenario: Has access to variables